gaurav137/azure-cleanroom-samples/README.md

 > [!TIP]
-If the cleanroom application is being executed as a job, add the `-job` switch to wait for the job to complete.
+- If the cleanroom application is being executed as a job, add the `-job` switch to wait for the job to complete.
+- If the cleanroom application has been configured to start automatically (--auto-start), add the -skipStart switch to skip that step.

 <br>